qld-gov-au/ckanext-s3filestore/README.rst

     # Uploading a new file overrides this.
 Default is 86400.
     ckanext.s3filestore.acl_cache_window = 2592000

+    # If set, then prior objects uploaded for a resource may be deleted
+    # after the specified number of days.
+If less than zero, nothing
+    # is deleted.
+Defaults to -1.
+    ckanext.s3filestore.delete_non_current_days = 90

     # Queue used by s3 plugin, if not set, default queue is used
     ckanext.s3filestore.queue = bulk